 It might seem extreme to some, but many countries have been considering decriminalizing drug use.
 The reason being is that people who receive treatment opposed to punishment are less likely to re-offend, commit a crime, and cost public more money.
 In Norway, the Parliament just passed a plan to decriminalize drugs.
 Yes, that means all drugs, even heroin, meth, crack, you name it.
 As long as the person is caught with small quantities, they will not face criminal punishment such as fines or imprisonment.
-Norway plans to have a system similar to Portugal, who has already decriminalized drug use and is seeing positive results.
+Norway plans to have a system similar to Portugal, who has already decriminalized drug use and is seeing positive result

 The Norwegian government wants to be clear that they are not legalizing drugs.
 People would not be able to freely sell drugs in public, this would still be illegal and could result in imprisonment.
 It’s the average drug user who would benefit.
 A person caught with drugs would be offered avenues for help, such as detox, therapy, and addiction treatment.
 The country wants to end the stigma of drug use being classified as a crime and change the conversation around drugs as a whole.
 They want to classify and treat drug use as an illness.
 Around the world, including the United States, jails and prisons have almost 0 effects on people trying to get clean from drugs.
 Jails and prisons are often filled with drugs and offer very little treatment options.
 Many offenders also have co-occurring mental health conditions that also get ignored.
 Norway wants to make an example of the world and show that treating addiction as a disease is far more successful than the traditional “War on Drugs” found in most countries.